takelwerk/takelship/README.md

 A takelship project consists of a directory containing a `takelage.yml` configuration file a `takelship` data directory next to it.
 So it's one directory including everything: configuration, data and the images in the `cache` directory.

 In the `takelship` directory you will find a `cache` directory.
-This is where the internal registry stores the downloaded docker images.
-It can be become huge, e.g. if you run `ship start all`.
+This is where the internal takelship registry stores the downloaded docker images.
+The internal podman registry and the internal takelship registry are synced regularly by cron.

 The `ship start` command stores the `ship_default_project` as well as the current port configuration in the `takelage.yml`.